abpio/abp-commercial-docs/en/studio/_notes.md

 * Other Notes
   * We should support MAUI Blazor Hybrid UI option as well.
   * App-pro template: Root `aspnet-core` folder should not be exists.
 Event if the Angular UI is selected, we can create `angular` folder inside the root folder of the .NET solution.
+  * Docker-compose file is wrong for the app-pro template.
+There are bookstore-web and sql server for example. - Also, even when I delete these, it didn't properly started by ABP Studio.
+Network name is wrong.
+Run-docker.ps1 is also wrong...